Skip Ribbon Commands

 Clomiphene - What is it for

 Clomiphene is used as a fertility medication in some women who are unable to become pregnant.
-They work by changing the hormone balance of the body, causing ovulation to occur and thus prepares the body for conception.
+They work by stimulating the release of eggs from the ovary, causing ovulation to occur.
+This helps prepare the body for conception.

 Clomiphene - Side Effects, Precautions, and Contraindications